iOSWhisperTest/whispertest/raspberry_pi/README.md

 Documentation for the HTTP API is available in `mouse_keyboard_api.md`.
 Note that `mouse_keyboard.py` does not have a main function due to being a Flask application.
 See the Flask documentation for details.

+### Limitations

+* The position of the mouse cursor may be inaccurate due to iOS devices making use of a complex nonlinear scale to convert mouse inputs to onscreen cursor movements.
+  This scale further differs per iOS version.
+* The keyboard API endpoints currently do not account for keyboard layouts other than United States layout (QWERTY) or alphabets other than Latin.